alsaad1799/alsaad1799.github.io/README.md

 - legible CV/Resume
 - responsive good looking design
 - JS is not used
-- This site was built using [GitHub Pages](https://woodensofa.github.io/).

-  > by MAYANK SHAH
+  > by MOHAMMAD SAAD QURAISHI

 ![FACEPrep](img/hdfh.png)